be-smals-thim/be-ebox-enterprise-integration-support/document_provider.md

 The following events must be sent in the following scenarios:

-- newDocument: This event MUST be sent when a new %essage arrives in the eBox
+- newDocument: This event MUST be sent when a new Message arrives in the eBox
 - newDocumentReminder: This event MUST be sent when the Message has not been read 15 days after it has been published
 - documentExpirationAlert: This event MUST be sent 7 days prior to the Message expiring only if the document has not been read yet
 - readDocument: This event MUST be sent when the main Document is read for the first time